NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 # Neutrino documentation {#Neutrino_documentation}

 # 1. Neutrino in a nutshell {#Neutrino_in_a_nutshell}
-*Neutrino* is a C++ software environment for NU_GPU-accelerated parallel computing, based on the [OpenCL](https://en.wikipedia.org/wiki/OpenCL) and the [OpenGL](https://en.wikipedia.org/wiki/OpenGL) frameworks.
+*Neutrino* is a C++ software environment for GPU-accelerated parallel computing, based on the [OpenCL](https://en.wikipedia.org/wiki/OpenCL) and the [OpenGL](https://en.wikipedia.org/wiki/OpenGL) frameworks.
-The aim of Neutrino is to reduce the code overhead, due to the complexity of the NU_GPU-accelerated coding paradigm, in order to let the users concentrate on the implementation of their algorithms.
+The aim of Neutrino is to reduce the code overhead, due to the complexity of the GPU-accelerated coding paradigm, in order to let the users concentrate on the implementation of their algorithms.
-The architecture of this computational paradigm is based on a parallel execution of routines running on a OpenCL *client* computing device (e.g. NU_GPU card) and scheduled by a C++ *program* running on the *host* device carrying the client (e.g. a PC).
+The architecture of this computational paradigm is based on a parallel execution of routines running on a OpenCL *client* computing device (e.g. GPU card) and scheduled by a C++ *program* running on the *host* device carrying the client (e.g. a PC).
 The mathematical computation of interest is first prepared on the host device starting by the `main.cpp` file and then run, by means further code written in so called OpenCL